 CISI Policy Resources

-- CISI Insurance Plan Details - detailed plan information, including an overview of benefits/coverage (as well as exclusions for high risk activities like parasailing, skydiving, or bungee jumping).
+- CISI Insurance Plan Details - detailed plan information, including an overview of benefits/coverage for international travelers (as well as exclusions for high risk activities like parasailing, skydiving, or bungee jumping).

 - CISI FAQs - info on how to get care when you are abroad, using CISI’s online and mobile tools, submitting claims, and an overview of CISI’s 24/7 support services.